Instant Pot Whole Chicken Soup

 Want to learn how to use an instant pot?
 Click here to read my article about the presser cooker.

 Don’t have an instant pot?
-Try my other chicken soup recipe.
+Try my stovetop chicken soup recipe.

 Helpful tips